 Crafting Table

-Ever thought of using a literal crafting table as a floor plan?
-Neither have we, but maybe it should be considered now, considering it can end up looking pretty neat.
+Have you ever considered using a literal crafting table as a floor plan?
+We haven’t, but maybe we should now, considering it can end up looking pretty neat.

-• Choose 36 crafting tables if you’re going for the same 6×6 pattern, or you can increase the number as you, please.
+- If you’re going for the same 6×6 pattern, choose 36 crafting tables, or you can increase the number as you please.

-• Place them down in such a way whereby the top of the crafting table is exposed, and it creates a gorgeous pattern.
+- Place them down so that the top of the crafting table is exposed, and it creates a gorgeous pattern.

 Logs Overload